Horbenkodev/hugo-blog/content/posts/speed-up-tests-via-build-stubbed/index.md

 ---
 title: How to Speed Up Your Tests via :build_stubbed
+slug: speed-up-tests-via-build-stubbed
+draft: false
-publishDate: '2017-10-29T00:00:00Z'
+publishDate: 2017-10-29T00:00:00Z
-authors: []
+image: build_stubbed.jpg
+og_image: build_stubbed.jpg
 description: Rspec is an awesome thing that was created for ruby community.
 Most of us write tests.
 However, sometimes in large projects our test becomes really slow.
 So, each launch of the test really hurts and it does not meter whether you launch your test before commit/push or on CI.
-When your test suits pass over 30 minutes
-   -  something definitely went wrong.
+When your test suits pass over 30 minutes  -  something definitely went wrong.
-image: build_stubbed.jpg
-og_image: build_stubbed.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - development
   - ruby-on-rails
+industries: []
 ---
 Rspec is an awesome thing that was created for ruby community.
 Most of us write tests.
 However, sometimes in large projects our test becomes very slow.
 So, each launch of the test really hurts and it does not meter whether you launch your test before commit/push or on CI.
 When it takes over 30 minutes to pass your test suit,  something definitely went wrong.